 - Make the peri-peri marinade: place all the ingredients in the bowl or small jar and mix until well combined.

-- Season chicken with salt and pepper to taste, if desired.
+- Season the chicken with salt and pepper to taste, if desired.
 Note: I didn't add any extra salt or pepper because the marinade has plenty of flavors.

 - Heat a skillet over medium-high heat.
 Add butter and oil.
 Place chicken in the skillet and cook thoroughly until it reaches 165°F and nice golden color.
 Remove chicken from the skillet and set aside.

 - In the same skillet, sauté the peppers for 2 – 3 minutes over medium-high heat.
-Add reserved marinade and bring to a boil; cook for 5 minutes.
+Add the reserved marinade and bring to a boil; cook for 5 minutes.
 Reduce heat to medium-low.
 Add heavy cream.
 Mix until well combined.
-Return chicken and any juices to skillet; bring to a boil.
+Return the chicken and any juices to the skillet; bring to a boil.
 Coat the chicken with the sauce.
 Simmer uncovered until the chicken is heated, about 3-5 minutes.

 - Sprinkle with parsley, if desired.
 Serve.